I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 - Saks offer £10 off your first visit.

-Use salon offers, discounts and deals wisely and they can boost business.
+Use salon offers, discounts and sales promotions wisely and they can boost business.
 Let’s take a quick look at the pros & cons:

 - Simple and quick to implement.